pdjr-signalk/signalk-notification-injector/README.md

 Required.
 Default value is 'alert'.

-__Default notification methods__ specifies the values to be used for thes method property of notifications derived from messages which do not themselves specify a notication method or methods.
+__Default notification methods__ specifies the values to be used for the method property of notifications derived from messages which do not themselves specify a notication method or methods.
 Required.
-The default value is to specify no methods.
+The default is not to specify any methods.

 ### Security settings